chethanmandya/Chethan/_posts/2020-02-23-Adding-environment-variable.md

 ### @Removing environment variable

 Once it is set they remain under system unless unset explicitly.
-As you will see if you remove the variables from .bash_profile, refresh the system and then run printenv, it will still show the removed environment variable.
+As you will see if you remove the variables from .bash_profile, refresh the system and then run **printenv**, it will still show the removed environment variable.
 The solution is to remove them from bash_profile and unset them from command line.

 First step is simple.